Atlas7/fungai-blog/demos.md

 ## Demos

 Here are some initial proof of concepts (POC).
+May take a while to spin up.

 ### Intel Developer Mesh Project